Single Member LLC

 What's this estimated tax, you ask?

-Estimated tax payment is the method of splitting up your total annual tax amount into 4 quarterly payments.
-Instead of paying all your tax in one shot, you break it into 4 instalments.
+Estimated tax payment is the method of splitting up your total annual tax amount into four quarterly payments.
+Instead of paying all your taxes in one shot, you break it into four installments.

 IRS is pretty serious about this.

-They charge a penalty if you fail to pay an instalment or pay it late.
+They charge a penalty if you fail to pay an installment or pay it late.

 So, keep this in mind.

-Also, if you're just starting up or if you haven't earned any income during a quarter, you can skip an instalment entirely.
+Also, if you’re just starting up or if you haven’t earned any income during a quarter, you can skip an installment entirely.

 Pay Yourself